-- Select the StopWatch node in the Variables tab.
-The signals that can be sent to the StopWatch will be listed in the Trigger drop-down menu. - 2.
+- 1. Select the StopWatch node in the Variables tab.
+The signals that can be sent to the StopWatch Select the start signal from the Trigger drop-down menu.
 Select the start signal from the Trigger drop-down menu (see the following figure).

 Once the start Signal has been sent, the StopWatch enters the running State.
-On entry to the running state, its entry Behavior is executed, which calls the increaseTime operation, incrementing the time attribute by 1 (as shown in the Variables tab in the figure below).
+On entry to the running state, its entry Behavior is executed, which calls the increase Time operation, incrementing the time attribute by 1 (as shown in the Variables tab in the figure below).